Since 2009, APFC has anonymously surveyed 19,000+ teens in New Jersey about abuse in relationships:

 of girls and 18% of boys report being verbally and emotionally abused by a partner.

 of students would first reach out to a friend for advice rather than a parent, school counselor, or hotline.

 of students tell us that they have witnessed domestic violence at home (more than 4,000 families affected!).

 A dyanmic, 90-minute "Dating Abuse 101" presentation that includes a confidential survey (results provided to school leaders) and concludes with a "call to action" so students can sign up to join PowerBack and become a peer leader.

 Includes discussion to deepen their understanding of the issue, break down current events, and provide support on real-life issues.
 Peer leaders become of agents of change by developing and implementing outreach events on campus.

 Faculty, clinical staff and administrators learn how to safely help teen victims, how to approach abusers, and how to efficiently document incidents on campus.

 We provide valuable information on the dynamics of abuse, how to reach (not alienate!) teens, and where to go for support.

 APFC provides counseling support to any teen victim who is being abused by a partner or who witnesses abuse at home.

-If you want to arrange for a Teen Forum or Professional Development Workshop at your school for a modest fee, contact us for details.
+If you want to arrange for a Professional Development Workshop at your school for a modest fee, contact us for details.

 certified 582 PowerBack teen peer leaders in New Jersey.